 Procedures

-Non-Standard Transportation Service Agreements
+Non-Standard Transportation Service Agreements [ These provisions appear to work, as far as they go.
+However, they don’t seem to recognize that the origin of risk exposure may be the pipeline’s holding of an unacceptable level of unsubscribed capacity, and that the agreements described here may be part of the hedge intended to secure an acceptable level of revenues associated with that capacity or to mitigate the exposure associated with that open position.]

 Marketing representatives of TW or NNG may enter into Non-Standard Transportation Service Agreements in accordance with the approval procedure set forth in the ET&S Policies #1 and #2 (copies attached as Exhibit 1); provided, however, that all Non-Standard Transportation Service Agreements must have prior approval from one of the TW or NNG Marketing Vice Presidents (See “Marketing Officers,” as listed in Exhibit 3, the “ET&S Risk Management Controls Organization Chart.”)